After Open-Heart Surgery, SNOO Offered Much-Needed Comfort

 Judah’s been back home for a couple of months now.
 And though he will probably have at least one more open-heart surgery in his future, he’s made big strides.
 Having already conquered major post-op milestones, now he’s mastering other milestones—like handing out high-fives!

-“Our experience has been amazing, and I am hoping other heart families can utilize and know SNOO is out there,” Kristina says.
+“Our experience has been amazing, and I am hoping other heart families know SNOO is out there,” Kristina says.
 “My husband and I have been floored by how amazing it’s been.”

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.